Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 19 (27-09-18) Intro to deep learning
 - Started the (Intro to deep learning)[https://classroom.udacity.com/courses/ud730] course by Google Brain's principal scientist Vincent Vanhoucke

+### Day 20 (28-09-18) Neural network for notMNIST
+- Built a neural network with 84% accuracy for the notMNIST dataset
+- Completed lesson 1 of the course